-(These cost adjustments will relate to your responses made at question D-4, "domestic sales")
+These cost adjustments will relate to your responses made at Section D-4, 'domestic sales'.

-The following items are not separately identified in the amounts quantified at question D-4.
+The following items are not separately identified in the amounts quantified at Section D-4.
 However you should consider whether any are applicable.

 1. Physical characteristics